ibm-cloud-docs/watsonxdata/qs_openrag.md

 {: toc-services="watsonxdata"}
 {: toc-completion-time="10m"}

-This tutorial guides you through the initial configuration of OpenRAG in {{site.data.keyword.lakehouse_full}} to help you quickly start building AI-powered search applications with retrieval-augmented generation.
+This tutorial guides you through the initial configuration of OpenRAG in {{site.data.keyword.lakehouse_full}} to help you quickly start building AI-powered search applications with agentic RAG.
 {: shortdesc}

-OpenRAG combines OpenSearch with retrieval-augmented generation (RAG) technology to transform unstructured data into actionable context for AI applications.
+OpenRAG combines OpenSearch with agentic RAG technology to transform unstructured data into actionable context for AI applications.
 It enables semantic search, vector embeddings, and seamless integration with large language models.

 ## Before you begin
 {: #setup-openrag-from-home-prereqs}